|Project LoRaWAN dust Sensor|

 - the sensor node receives encryption keys over the air automatically

-- Investigate failing re-joins that seem to happen sometimes after the node has been online for a whilethe arduino-lmic library has a fix for this now
+Investigate failing re-joins that seem to happen sometimes after the node has been online for a whilethe arduino-lmic library has a fix for this now

 - Implement a kind of schedule: turn the sds011 on, wait some time, take a measurement, turn it off, wait for some time

 - make this match the TTN send schedule? it's useless to do a measurement if we don't have TTN airtime to transmit it